This article appears in the issue March 2015 (100 Companies) [Vol 24, Issue 3]

 - Calabrio—Integrated, multichannel contact center solutions for faster decision-making at all levels of the organization.

-- Cambridge Semantics—Solutions to simplify and automate data management in the enterprise, improve governance and to simplify and improve the ease of use of data stored in big data systems.
+- Cambridge Semantics—Solutions to simplify and automate data management in the enterprise, improve governance and simplify and improve the ease of use of data stored in big data systems.

 - Clarabridge—Customer experience management solutions powered by sentiment and text analytics.